ADVERTISER DISCLOSURE

 Magnesium helps support better sleep quality*

-Aside from encouraging a more relaxed state, magnesium can also promote more solid quality sleep.
+Aside from encouraging a more relaxed state, magnesium may also promote more solid quality sleep.
 Quality sleep is thought to be deep and restful sleep.
 Studies suggest that magnesium plays a role in deep, restful sleep, especially in older adults.
-Those seeking more restorative sleep might find it helpful to take magnesium at night.
+Those seeking more restorative sleep might find it helpful to take magnesium at night.*

 3